DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter21.md

 B>
 B> The body's alkalinity is best supported through nutrition and overall lifestyle — not by changing the pH of your drinking water.

+Distilled water is made by boiling water into steam and then condensing it back into liquid, leaving behind impurities, minerals, and contaminants.
+The result is pure H2O — free of chemicals and toxins.

 Distilled water is available at most supermarkets.

 ### Electrolytes